NaluKit/nalu/etc/wiki/xx. Multi Module Clients.md

 # Multi Module Client
 Starting with version 2 Nalu improves the multi module support on the client side.
 In a client side multi module environment it is not possible to shared classes without having a common module.

-That was the way how client sided mutile modules was implementated in version 1.x using he plugin feature.
+That was the way how client sided mutile modules was implementated in version 1.x using the plugin feature.

 The plugin implementation has two drawbacks:
 * It is necessary to have a common module for common events
 * It is necessary to have a common context

 Because of those two requirements in Nalu v1.x it is necessary to have a common client module.
 This common client module needs to be added to every client module.
-This will reduce the chance to reuse a client module.
+This will reduce the chance to reuse a client module and icreases the complexity.

 Regarding j2cl, which will prefer smaller compile units, Nalu needs an improvement.